Interface describing Observer wrappers

 A safe observer ensures too things:

-- errors triggered by downstream observers are caught and streamed to onError
+- errors triggered by downstream observers are caught and streamed to onError,

-while the upstream gets an Ack.Cancel
+while the upstream gets an Ack.Cancel, to stop sending events

-was emitted, the observer no longer accepts
+- once an onError or onComplete was emitted, the observer no longer accepts

-events, ensuring that the Rx grammar is respected.
+onNext events, ensuring that the Rx grammar is respected.

-, the observer no longer accepts any events,
+- if downstream signals a Cancel, the observer no longer accepts any events,

 ensuring that the Rx grammar is respected.